creativeprojects/clog/README.md

 - console logging in colour
 - file logging
 - simple to use
-- filter your logs with 4 levels of severity
+- filter your logs from 5 levels of severity (Trace, Debug, Info, Warn, Error)
 - redirect your logs to an io.Writer
 - get logs coming from an io.Writer
 - using the logger from the standard library under the hood
 - extensible (via handlers and middleware)
 - unit test coverage of more than 90%
+- drop-in replacement for the standard library logger

 Have a look at the [examples](https://github.com/creativeprojects/clog/tree/master/examples) if you like the look of it